MicrosoftDocs/Viva/Viva/glint/setup/glint-product-feedback.md

 ### Give a compliment

 - Supply the details you’d like to share.
-You have the option to:
+You can:
   - Include a screenshot
   - Include a screen recording
   - Upload files